Brand Names: Hycodan, Hydromet, Hydromide, Hydropane, Hydrotropine, Tussigon

 What is homatropine and hydrocodone?

-Homatropine and hydrocodone contains a narcotic cough medicine and may be habit-forming.
+Homatropine and hydrocodone contains an opioid cough medicine and may be habit-forming.

 Homatropine and hydrocodone may also be used for purposes not listed in this medication guide.